Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Application to real signal: Jupiter observation with NenuFAR

-Based on the detected peaks at specific periodicities, we aim to constrain when the signals contributing to the LS power were actually observed.
-The LS periodogram, initially calculated over the data acquired during the over a 6-year interval, raises the question of whether similar analyses could be performed over shorter time spans.
-To address this, Figure \ref{fig:LS_over_time} displays the SNR of the LS periodograms calculated over time for different frequency ranges using a sliding window approach.
-Each window spans $500$~days and slides every $2$~days.
-Note that we studied the effect of the window size and slide.
-After several tests, we have determined that a window size of $500$ days and a slide of the window of $ \lesssim 1\%$ of the window size gives the best results.
-A too small window (e.g. $100$~days) induces a large increase of the LS noise.
+Based on the detected peaks at specific periodicities, the goal is to constrain the times at which the signals contributing to the LS power were observed.
+The LS periodogram, initially calculated over the data acquired during an interval in excess of six years, raises the question of whether similar analyses could be performed over shorter time spans.
+To address this, Figure \ref{fig:LS_over_time} displays the S/N of the LS periodograms calculated over time for different frequency ranges using a sliding window approach.
+Each window spans $500$~days and slides every two days.
+Note that the effect of the window size and slide was studied: after several tests, it was determined that a window size of $200$--$500$ days and a slide of the window of $ \lesssim 1\%$ of the window size {yields} the best results.
+A window that is too small (e.g. $100$~days) induces a large increase {in} the LS noise. {This can also be understood by looking at Figure \ref{fig:Figure_SNR_LS_over_samples_data}: 200 days corresponds to approximately 20 samples.}